justinmahar/vscode-react-bootstrap-snippets/README.md

 **All snippets start with `rb` for React-Bootstrap.**

-There are 386 snippets available for components, imports, and examples.
+There are 415 snippets available for components, imports, and examples.

+Support is for version `v2.0.0-rc.0` (Bootstrap 5.1).

 Read more on each below.

 ### Component Snippets

-All React-Bootstrap's components are supported as of version `v2.0.0-rc.0`.
+All React-Bootstrap's components are supported.

 For example, `rb:alert`, `rb:badge`, `rb:breadcrumb`, etc.